jolars/moloch/docs/index.md

 in your preamble.
 For greater customization, you can redefine any of the other stock beamer colors.
-In addition to the stock colors the theme defines a number of [moloch]{.sans-serif} specific colors, which can also be redefined to your liking.
+In addition to the stock colors the theme defines a number of Moloch specific colors, which can also be redefined to your liking.

 ```latex
 \setbeamercolor{progress bar}{ ... }